magento/pwa-studio/.github/CONTRIBUTING.md

   - Unit tests & some integrations in Jest
   - Current MFTF test cases pass (not additional ones)
 - Coding standards:
+  - Code passes all linting steps, adhering to code format and patterns
-  - Code does not violate best practices as defined (where?)
+  - Code does not violate [PWA Studio coding standards and best practices](https://github.com/magento/pwa-studio/wiki/Project-coding-standards-and-conventions)
-  - Reviewed by X people representing Y stakeholders
+  - Minimum number of reviewers for a major change should be 2
+  - Minimum number of reviewers for a minor change should be 1
+  - Minimum number of reviewers for a hotfix/patch should be 1, and that 1 must be the tech lead

 **Note:**
 _Please avoid creating GitHub issues asking for help on bugs in your project that are outside the scope of this project._